Three-Year Degree Pathways

 Application of Credit

 Transferring in more than 30 semester hours of credit by itself will not guarantee that a degree can be earned in fewer than four years.
-Specific curricular requirements, sometimes based on professional accreditation standards, may require additional courses to be taken at OHIO.
-The evaluation and application of external coursework is the responsibility of the academic college which will confer the degree.
+External coursework must closely match the learning outcomes of an OHIO course in order for a specific course equivalency to be awarded.
+The evaluation and application of external coursework is the responsibility of the academic college that will confer the degree.
 External coursework must closely match the learning outcomes on an OHIO course in order for a specific course equivalency to be awarded.

 For more information regarding the transferability of external coursework and equivalency matrices for examination credit, please refer to our transfer credit page.

 All pathways necessitate that students work closely with an OHIO academic advisor.
 In many cases, long-term advising prior to enrolling should take place.
-This will ensure that students are taking the proper courses and/or examinations in order to meet degree requirements.
-Availability of courses will vary annually, and the sequencing of particular classes as outlined on a pathway may not be possible.
-An academic advisor is in the best position to help make adjustments on a semester-by-semester basis.
+This will ensure that students are taking the proper courses and/or examinations to meet degree requirements.
+A list of academic advisors, broken down by major and college, can be found on the advising web page.